Preventing Violence in the Most Violent Contexts: Behavioral and NEUROPHYSIOlogical evidence from el salvador

 Center for Advanced Research in Education Working Paper Series No 9, 2013.

-“Neuroscience and Education: Measuring and Creative, Cognitive and Socio-emotional Skills in Educational Settings.”
-(2018).
-Draft upon request.
+“Neuroscience and Education: Measuring and Developing Creative, Cognitive and Socio-emotional Skills in Educational Settings”.
+With Marcela Pena(PUC).

 “Labor market in Latin America and the Caribbean: The Missing Reform” (2011) in The Oxford Handbook of Political Economy of Latin America, Oxford University Press, edited by Javier Santiso and Jeff Dayton-Johnson.
 With Alejandro Micco (UChile).